 - Continuously monitor and strengthen the effectiveness of GVA’s educational program, activities, and related services.

 - Support the Principal and assess his/her performance in coordination with the Executive Director of the GVAC.
 The Board of Directors is committed to providing the Principal with the moral and professional support necessary to achieve GVA’s educational and operational goals.

 Parents, students, or staff have access to the Board of Directors to bring a grievance in relationship to an action by the administration or the Board.

 - The request to meet with the Board must follow a reasonable attempt to resolve the issue with the administration.

 - The request to be added to the Board agenda is to be made in writing.
-The President of the Board will determine in advance if the grievance can be addressed in open or closed session.
-If the Board meets in Executive session, any action it takes relative to the grievance must be taken in open session.
+The President of the Board will determine in advance if the grievance can be addressed in an open or closed session.
+If the Board meets in an Executive session, any action it takes relative to the grievance must be taken in an open session.
 The Board, to the extent possible, will protect confidentiality.
 Decisions related to the grievance by the Board are final.